 Each Country's Share of CO2 Emissions

 The world's countries contribute different amounts of heat-trapping gases to the atmosphere.
 The table below shows data compiled by the Energy Information Agency (Department of Energy), which estimates carbon dioxide emissions from all sources of fossil fuel burning and consumption.
-Here we list the 20 countries with the highest carbon dioxide emissions (data are for 2011).
+Here we list the 20 countries with the highest carbon dioxide emissions (data are for 2011, the most recent year available).

 2011 Total Emissions Country Rank